Take a look at our Rights Respecting films here.

-At Southwark Park School, we have received the UNICEF Rights Respecting Schools certificate of commitment.
+At Southwark Park School, we have received the UNICEF Rights Respecting Schools Gold Award.
 UNICEF (United Nations Children’s Fund) is the organisation working specifically for children and their rights.
 Its mission is to campaign for the protection of children’s rights in order to meet children’s basic needs and empower them to realise their full potential.

 UNICEF UK believes that these values should be embedded in the ethos and curriculum of our schools, and provides a framework in order to accomplish this.
 This is the purpose of the RRSA (Rights Respecting School Award).
 In a rights respecting school, children learn about the United Nations Convention on the Rights of the Child.
 Children learn to associate rights with needs and distinguish between their rights and ‘wants’.
 They learn that if they have rights they need to respect the rights of others.

 Why are children learning about their rights at school?